linuxboot/book/implementation/README.md

 + PEI ("Very early chip setup and DRAM programming")
 + DXE ("DRAM code")

-DXE process is very complex; some systems have 750 DXEs.
+The DXE phase is very complex; some systems have 750 DXEs.

 LinuxBoot replaces most of the UEFI software with Linux.
 LinuxBoot has an initramfs provided by [u-root](../u-root/README.md).